 Skip to Content

-Creole Okra Seafood Gumbo – without filé powder
+Creole Okra Seafood Gumbo – Without Filé Powder

-Creole Okra Seafood Gumbo – without filé powder
+Creole Okra Seafood Gumbo – Without Filé Powder

 Okra is quintessentially Southern and you most often hear of it being used in a gumbo.
 We grew okra in our Minnesota garden this year, and used it instead of filé powder to thicken our gumbo recipe.
-There’s a reason why okra and seafood gumbo is such a classic!
-It’s easy to make and frozen seafood works just fine in this creole (or cajun) stew.

-Jump to: Recipe | Ingredients and Substitutions | How to Thicken | Common Questions
+Jump to: RECIPE | Cajun vs Creole | Ingredients and Substitutions | How to Thicken | Cooking with Okra | Common Questions

 What is Gumbo?

 The term ”gumbo” comes from an African word for okra, and classic Louisiana gumbos typically include okra.
-Okra is a delicious pod that adds flavor, but also helps to thicken the soup.
+Okra is a delicious pod that adds flavor but also helps to thicken the soup.

-Gumbo is a symbol of Louisiana cuisine, but its origins are varied and its history complex.
-I will leave it to the Gregory restaurant and their detailed post on Cajun and Creole cuisine to explain the history.
+I will leave it to the Gregory restaurant and their detailed post on Cajun and Creole cuisine however to explain the history, as it varies from my mom’s version of course.

 Cajun vs Creole Gumbo

 Generally speaking, Creole cuisine often uses tomatoes, while Cajun food does not.
 The spice blend used in creole and cajun gumbos also differs a bit.
-Creole versions use more paprika and will also often include a handful of other ingredients, such as sweet basil, celery seed and white pepper.
+Creole versions use more paprika and will also often include a handful of other ingredients, such as sweet basil, celery seed, and white pepper.

-I will just say that Cajun and Creole gumbos typically share the combination of a roux and a sautéed trinity (onions, bell peppers and celery) as the base of most Creole and Cajun stews and gumbos.
+I will just say that Cajun and Creole gumbos typically share the combination of a roux and a sautéed trinity (onions, bell peppers, and celery) as the base of most Creole and Cajun stews and gumbos.

 Ingredients and Substitutions